ChenyuHeidiZhang/ExperimentGame/README.md

 # ExperimentGame
-This branch is based on the master_survey branch (with survey) This branch is almost the same version as master2.0 besides the fact that it has a survey portion In this version, the following changes are made:
+This branch is based on the master_survey branch (with survey) This branch is almost the same version as master2.0 besides the fact that it has a survey portion and there is no trial counts on the main page
+In this version, the following changes are made:

 **1. We add the feature that on the result page/total amount page, if the user doesn't press "next" button, the page will shift to the next one automatically after 5 seconds (5 seconds after the "next" button is shown)**